aceslowman/threejs_procedural/taskell.md

 - Create TerrainGUI, TerrainGUIContainer, and TerrainReducer, and populate with basic parameters.
 - Add several new camera elements and figure out how to best handle them in state.
     > So far I can see the use of a First Person, Ortho, and Perspective camera.
 Currently they seem to be well organized in state, but I currently don't have a plan for the GUI.
+- Begin incorporating MaterialUI into the CameraTools
+- Hook into Redux for the current PerspectiveCameraTools
+-
+-
+- Add new material ui drawer.